veldhub/veld_chain__demo_udpipe_ts-vienna-2024/README.md

 Dockerfile  src  veld_infer.yaml  veld_train.yaml  volumes
 ```

-Should there be no content in that folder, probably the `git clone` wasn't used with `--recurse-submodules`.
+Should there be no content in that folder, probably `git clone` wasn't used with `--recurse-submodules`.
 Pull the submodules manually then with:
 ```
 git submodule update --init
 ```